pmooney-extend/pmooney-extend.github.io/index.md

 <img src="assets/images/evtlist-check.png" />

-Verify that you are setting the correct variant by adding a console log right before the `Extend.SetActiveProduct()` function is called.
+Verify that you are setting the correct variant by adding a console log right before the `Extend.setActiveProduct()` function is called.
 This ensures you are passing the correct `variantId`.
 You will also notice that if you change the variant on the page, the offer buttons will re-render.

 <h3 id="examples">Examples</h3>